 a) Demonstrated system feasibility.

 The recommended practice will document a reference model comprising widely used IEEE 802 protocols and procedures for access networks building the base for further deployments and functional enhancements of the IEEE 802 protocol suite.
-Therefore system feasibility of a document describing the functional behavior of access networks based on IEEE 802 standards is given.
+Therefore system feasibility of a document describing the functional behavior of access networks based on IEEE 802 standards is given. {contributor’s note: attached comment should be cleared}.

 b) Proven technology, reasonable testing.